 user@maschine:~$ python Python 3.8.5 (default, Jul 28 2020, 12:59:40) [GCC 9.3.0] on linux Type "help", "copyright", "credits" or "license" for more information. >>>

-That done, you can now go ahead and download and extract ISRT for Linux.
+You can now go ahead to download and extract ISRT for Linux.

 Go into your ISRT folder and right click on the isrt_<version>.py file and choose Properties.

 Select Python3.8 or any other installed python interpreter for the app to be opened with (3.9 would be optimal).

 Same for the isrt_monitor.py file: